Interlacing Properties of Coefficient Polynomials in Differential Operator Representations of Real-Root Preserving Linear Transformations: Chebyshev and Legendre Polynomials

 Hence, to prove~\eqref{eqn:LegendereDO}, it suffices to show that

 so we show that the formula~\eqref{CNl explicit} satisfies the recursion given in~\eqref{eqn:C recursion}.
 Indeed,

 \end{proof}

 In summary, the linear transformations $T \colon \R[x]\to\R[x]$ determined by $T[x^n]=P_n(x)$ where $P_n(x)$ is the $n$\textsuperscript{th} physicists' Hermite, Laguerre, Chebyshev, or Legendre polynomial have coefficient polynomials whose roots are all real.
 Furthermore, in the cases of Hermite and Laguerre transformations, the coefficient polynomials have interlacing roots.
-In the cases of the Chebyshev and Legendre transformations, the coefficient polynomials have almost interlacing roots.